WaldoAndFriends/LB-Get-Legible-Text-Colour/readme.md

 I.E. given a dark background colour the extension will return "white."

 ## Download
-To download the extension visit the [release](https://github.com/WaldoAndFriends/LB-Get-Legible-Text-Colour/releases) section and grab the `.lbe` file from the latest release..
+To download the extension visit the [release](https://github.com/WaldoAndFriends/LB-Get-Legible-Text-Colour/releases) section and grab the `.lbe` file from the latest release.